sdemchenko/kyiv-table-tennis/schedule_en.md

 * 11:00 AM.
 "Start".
 A tournament (beginners, amateurs).
 * 12:00 PM.
 "Pechersk".
 A 0-30 ranking tournament.
 * 3:00 PM .
 "Orion".
 A kids' open tournament.
+* 3:00 PM .
+"Orion".
+A tournament for players with club's ranking 0-300.
 * 4:00 PM - 8:00 PM.
 "Pechersk".
 A ladder competition.
 * 4:00 PM - 10:30 PM.
 "Volia".
 An evening ladder competition.
 * 6:00 PM - 9:00 PM.
 "Orion".
 A ladder competition.